the-events-calendar/product-taskmaster/README.md

 #### zip

-This task packages the files indicated by `package-whitelist.json` into a zip file that it places one directory above the plugin's base directory.
+This task packages the files indicated by `package-safelist.json` into a zip file that it places one directory above the plugin's base directory.

+**Note:**  `package-whitelist` has been deprecated if you have one please rename it to `pacakge-safelist`.

 ```
 gulp zip